Skip to main content

 Ryan Sappington, Ph.D.
 He/Him/His Coordinator of Public Health and Student Athlete Mental Health Services

-Ryan's approach to therapy is rooted largely within Relational Cultural Theory, with aspects of feminist, psychodynamic, and mindfulness-based approaches.
-Believing that therapy can help us discover ways of feeling more authentic and less alone in the world, Ryan works with clients to explore healing and growth through the lens and landscape of our relational experiences, including how those experiences are often shaped by our intersecting identities.
-His interests include issues of social justice, student-athlete mental health and performance, men and masculinities, relationships, trauma, grief, and racial/gender/sexual identity development.
-Ryan identifies as a White, straight, generally able-bodied cisman.
-He earned his doctoral degree in Counseling Psychology from the University of Maryland, training in four different university counseling centers, a community mental health clinic, and an outpatient military hospital.
-He also holds three master’s degrees (Counseling Psychology, Sport Psychology, and Work/Organizational Psychology) and completed his undergraduate degree at Bucknell University where he was a Division I soccer player.
-Ryan spends his free time with family and friends, supporting Manchester United, playing soccer, running, hiking, and fly fishing.
+Ryan’s therapeutic style is best described as relational, authentic, collaborative, curious, and honest.
+While therapy can help us cope with emotional pain, it’s also about our healing and personal growth.
+It can help us discover ways of feeling more authentic, less alone, and more connected in the world.
+Ryan’s approach is integrative, drawing upon relational cultural theory, internal family systems, feminist, psychodynamic, and mindfulness-based traditions.
+He also folds in humor and joy when appropriate because therapy, while hard work, can also be fun.
+Ryan’s interests include issues of liberation and social justice, student-athlete mental health and performance, men/masculinities, relationships, trauma, and grief.
+Ryan identifies as a White, straight, generally able-bodied cis man.
+He earned his doctoral degree in Counseling Psychology from the University of Maryland, holds three master’s degrees (Counseling Psychology, Sport Psychology, and Work/Organizational Psychology), and completed his undergraduate degree at Bucknell University where he was a Division I soccer player.
+Ryan spends his free time with family and friends, collecting houseplants, supporting Manchester United, watching The Office on repeat, playing soccer, running, hiking, and fly fishing.

 photo of Dina Sokal